iron-software/IronPdfNode.Examples/examples/form-data/README.md

 ***Based on <https://ironpdf.com/examples/form-data/>***

-HTML content with form fields can be effectively transformed into editable PDF forms while maintaining the functionality of the form fields.
-This conversion process involves setting up an HTML form with various input options like text areas, radio selections, and checkbox fields, which facilitate user interactions through data entry and selection.
+You can also convert HTML forms to PDF while maintaining the form fields' functionality and data.
+This requires defining an HTML form with various user inputs such as text boxes, radio buttons, and checkboxes, which enable data entry and selection options for users.

-To make this possible, enable the `createPdfFormsFromHtml` setting by assigning it a value of `true`.
-This setting ensures that the HTML forms are transformed into editable PDF forms.
+To begin, enable the `createPdfFormsFromHtml` setting by setting it to true, ensuring that the HTML form is transformed into an editable PDF form.

-Proceed by converting the HTML content into a PDF file using the `PdfDocument.fromHtml` method.
-During this process, you'll need to provide rendering options through an object parameter.
+Then, transform the specified HTML content into a PDF file using the `PdfDocument.fromHtml` method, providing it with the necessary rendering options in an object parameter.

-Once the conversion is complete, use the `saveAs` method to save the generated document as "formField.pdf."
+Conclude by saving this newly created PDF form as "formField.pdf" through the `saveAs` method.

-For additional insights on creating PDF forms from HTML, you can explore the [IronPDF Product Page](https://ironpdf.com) where you’ll find comprehensive resources and example use cases.
+For further guidance on crafting PDFs from HTML forms, you can explore more resources and examples on the [IronPDF Product Page](https://ironpdf.com).